Île de Peilz: History

 The history of the island remains largely obscure, even though it is quite old.

 Local tradition has it that the island was a simple rock until 1797, when it was covered by earth and surrounded by a supporting wall by the people of Villeneuve.
 No primary sources exist to support this account, and it is difficult to guess what the reason for such a costly enterprise might have been.
 Still, a wall was clearly built towards the end of the 18th century, then repaired in 1820.
 In 1851, the island was again substantially restored with the proceeds of a public subscription of 1846.
 A wooden house, of which no trace remains, was supposedly also built then.
 Other stories about the island's history are of a legendary nature (see below).

-The tree on the island was planted in 1851, when three poplars were replaced with planes and chestnuts.
-By 1944, one of the trees had dried out, and by 1970, only one great plane and a sickly chestnut remained.
+The tree on the island was planted in 1851, when three poplars were replaced with London planes and horse-chestnuts.
+By 1944, one of the trees had dried out, and by 1970, only one London plane and a sickly horse-chestnut remained.
 The latter has since disappeared, and only a few shrubs remain apart from the plane.

 In 2010, the surrounding wall, damaged by the tree's roots, was again repaired by the municipal authorities of Villeneuve, like the wall of the Île Rousseau at the other end of the lake.